zayuim/ccna-class-notes/README.md

 # CCNA Class Notes
 Some notes that might came in handy with the 'Cisco Certified Network Associate' or CCNA course.

+WARNING: WORK IN PROGRESS, FORMATTING AND INFORMATION IS ALL VERY POOR!

+## Network Basic's
+**TCP vs. UDP**

 **Packets**

+All data sent to and from any computer or server is formatted and split into into packets.
+They have structure beginning with the header, this contains information like source and destination network addresses, error detection information and the data itself.
+There is a difference between TCP and UDP packets, UDP is

+**NAT or Network Address Translation**

 ## IPv4 Basic's
 **IP Address**